Guru (1997 film)

-Synopsis
+Plot

-Raghuraman is the son of a local Hindu temple priest in an idyllic village.
-The people, Hindus and Muslims, live in harmony.
-When ambitious politicians goons, disguised as Muslims, cause trouble at the local temple, tensions break out between the two communities leading to widespread religious riots.
-Raghurāman, after his family is killed, joins a Hindu extremist gang to take revenge by attacking a group of Muslims who have taken refuge in a Guru's Ashram (a place where a holy Guru lived and worked).
-After infiltrating Ashram, he meets Vaidehi who suggests he meditate for a few moments.
-During meditation, he experiences an altered state of consciousness and perceives being transported into another world.
+Raghuraman is the son of a local Hindu temple priest in an idyllic village where Hindus and Muslims live harmoniously.
+When ambitious politicians’ goons, disguised as Muslims, cause trouble at the local temple, tensions between the communities escalate into widespread religious riots.
+After his family is killed, Raghuraman joins a Hindu extremist gang to seek revenge by attacking Muslims sheltering in a Guru’s ashram.
+After infiltrating the ashram, he meets Vaidehi, who suggests that he meditate.
+During meditation, he enters an altered state of consciousness and finds himself transported to another world.

-In this new world, everyone is blind.
-They believe the sense of sight to be a lie and that is blasphemous to even talk about it.
-Children are taught from a very young age that sight does not exist.
-Raghurāman befriends Ramanagan, a man he saves from death.
-Raghurāman tries to tell them that there is a world of sight and that he can see, but they refuse to believe him and warn him that such talk will get him killed by the king and the elders.
+In this world, everyone is blind and believes sight to be a lie; even speaking about it is considered blasphemy.
+Children are taught from an early age that sight does not exist.
+Raghuraman befriends Ramanagan, whom he saves from death, and insists that a world of sight exists and that he can see.
+The people refuse to believe him and warn that such claims could lead to his execution by the king and elders.